munificent/craftinginterpreters/book/scanning.md

 <img src="image/scanning/lexemes.png" alt="'var', 'language', '=', 'lox', ';'" />

 The lexemes are only the raw substrings of the source code.
-However, in the process of recognizing them, we also stumble upon some other useful information.
+However, in the process of grouping character sequences into lexemes, we also stumble upon some other useful information.
+When we take the lexeme and bundle it together with that other data, the result is a token.
+It includes useful stuff like:
-Things like:

-### Lexeme type
+### Token type

 Keywords are part of the shape of the language's grammar, so the parser often has code like, "If the next token is `while` then do..."
-That means the parser wants to know not just that it has a lexeme for some word, but that it has a *reserved* word, and *which* keyword it is.
+That means the parser wants to know not just that it has a lexeme for some identifier, but that it has a *reserved* word, and *which* keyword it is.

 The <span name="ugly">parser</span> could categorize tokens from the raw lexeme by comparing the strings, but that's slow and kind of ugly.
 Instead, at the